bunsvr/docs/docs/app/validation.md

 parser.jsonv(body => {
     // Return true if the body is valid, false otherwise
-    // The function type should be inferred correctly for the `c.state` type to work });
+    // The function type should be inferred correctly for the `ctx.state` type to work });
 ```